 22 March 2020

-So, what do you need to do?
-Just call our main number as usual to make an appointment.
+So, what do you need to do if you need to access a Telehealth session?
+Just call our main number as before to make an appointment.
 Our receptionists will be able to answer any questions you may have and find you a suitable appointment time.
 They will also give you directions about how to proceed with accessing your online or telephone therapy session.

-On a final note, please remain calm at this time, practice mindfulness, make time for some light exercise, do some nice things and have a good laugh now and then.
-We sincerely wish you and your families good health and well-being and trust things will return to normal in due course.
+Please remember to remain calm at this time, practice mindfulness, make time for some light exercise, do some nice things, keep your sense of humour and stay connected with your loved ones.
+We sincerely wish you and families good health and well-being and trust things will return to normal in due course.

 Warmest regards, Wendy and Anne